agkelley4/Undergraduate-Research/README.md

 Run plot_sph_harm.py with coeffic_to_plot.py to model spherical harmonic linear combinations.
 Format CSV file to el,m,alpha \n "el value","m value","coefficient value"

-Volume Integration Code.nb is mathematica code used to take the volume integral of spherical harmonics and linear combinations of spherical harmonics.
+Volume Integration Code.nb is Mathematica code used to take the volume integral of spherical harmonics and linear combinations of spherical harmonics.

+Used linear_comb.m to create the figure, constraint_Y00_Y10_with_sph_harm.png.
+Shows all combinations of alpha and beta coefficients that will hold the following condition, alphaY00 + betaY10 = Y00.
+In order to calculate the volume for alphaY10 + betaY10 we had to

+Used Monte Carlo integration to verify our calculations for volume of alphaY00 + betaY10 = Y00.
+Found under montecarloy00_cartesian_jun6th2024.m.
+Inorder to verify if each randomized point was inside the shape, we first converted the cartesian point to spherical point.
+Next we calculated the radius value of our shape using the same theta and phi value from our randomized point.
+This point gives us the shell of the shape.
+Knowing all spherical harmonics lie inside the origin, we then drew a line from the shell to the origin.
+Finally we can check if our inital randomized point is inside the shape by checking if its on the line or not.

 I used a parameter sweep in COMSOL to allocate data for forces and torque in XYZ directions for every combination of phi and theta. plt_Fp_final.py and plt_Tp_final.py creates a plot showing the forces and torques, respectivly, compared to each combination of phi and theta.
 Use force_ellipsoid_theta_psi_fullsweep.txt with plt_Fp_final.py and plt_Tp_final.py.